Thipkyanchi Rangoli

-Thipkyanchi Rangoli is an Indian Marathi language drama television series directed by Girish Vasaikar.
+Thipkyanchi Rangoli is an Indian Marathi language TV series which aired on Star Pravah.
+It is directed by Girish Vasaikar and produced by Rupali and Kalyan Guha under the banner of Film Farm India.
 It is an official remake of Bengali TV series Khorkuto.
-It premiered on Star Pravah on 4 October 2021.
+It premiered from 4 October 2021 replacing Sang Tu Aahes Ka?.
 It stars Dnyanada Ramtirthkar and Chetan Vadnere in lead roles.

 Plot

 Apoorva "Appu", a sophisticated upper-class girl, crosses paths with Shashank, a scholar who belongs to a middle-class joint family, and everything changes.
 Apart from a beautiful love story, It narrates the tale of a joint family, its roots and beliefs.
 After a few meetings with Shashank, Dr. Kaushik, Apoorva's father, decides to marry Apoorva off with Shashank to teach her morals and ethics.
 Although Apoorva is a little ill-mannered, she is very good at heart and gets deserved love from Shashank's family.
 She becomes a part of the family and stands by them through all their difficulties.